 Kamalaya Samui Top Tips

--You are also offered a “takeaway” meal when you leave.
-This allows you to get one more healthy meal in before you leave!
-There are virtually no healthy food options at Koh Samui airport so this is a great thing to take advantage of to extend your wellness retreat for as long as possible!
+There are virtually no healthy food options at Koh Samui airport so this is a great thing to take advantage of to extend your wellness retreat for as long as possible.

 How long should I stay at Kamalaya?